Employee Handbook Translation Services

-Yes, let’s say it again – translate that employee handbook now!
+Yes, let’s say it again – translate that employee handbook now, in the midst of coronavirus pandemic!
 That simple effort will lead to employee loyalty, clarity, and quality.

 With regard to loyalty, there is no question that taking the time to ensure that an employee’s handbook is in an employee’s native language sends a message that the employee is valued and important.
 The sense of belonging to the employee from that gesture can go a long way to gaining the employee’s loyalty.

 With regard to clarity, having a handbook that is understandable to all employees – English speaking and non-English speaking alike – establishes that every employee is working from the same playbook.
 You won’t have employees who can accurately claim to have a different understanding of the procedures because they could not understand the handbook.
 Rather, all employees work from the same baseline.